Aleex-C/playing-with-image-and-video-processing/README.md

  [^1]: For the script to properly work, the first "captured" frame should be the "background" as it will compare the next frames.
- [^2]: A real-case example would be tracking wild animals in Reservation Parks (seeing a fast-forwarded month of wildlife tracking in the Retezat National Park actually inspired me to proceed with this fun little project)
+ [^2]: A real-case example would be tracking wild animals in Reservation Parks (seeing a fast-forwarded month of wildlife tracking in the Retezat National Park actually inspired me to proceed with this fun little project - helpful here was Ardit Sulce's Mega Python Course)